Recitals in the Mediterranean

 Antoine Palloc was born in Nice, where he studied with Catherine Collard.
 From an early age, he specialized in vocal accompanying and studied with Dalton Baldwin and Martin Katz at the Westminster Choir College and the University of Michigan.

-Antoine Palloc devotes part of his time to teaching and regularly coaches master classes at the Opéra Studio Bastille in Paris, Jeunes Voix du Rhin (Strasbourg Opera house), the Nagaoka lyric hall in Japan, Tokyo Opera Studio, University of Michigan, Miam University (Istanbul), Liszt Akademy of music (Budapest), Monte Carlo’s academy of music and the intenational summer programm in Nice…
+Antoine Palloc devotes part of his time to teaching and regularly coaches master classes at the Opéra Studio Bastille in Paris, Strasbourg Opera house, the Nagaoka lyric hall in Japan, Tokyo Opera Studio, University of Michigan, University of Istanbul, Budapest, Monte Carlo…

 Photo credit: Nikolai Schukoff